 Events are and will continue to be one of the best forms of communication for companies.
-The benefits are indisputable: construction and brand recognition, optimization of external and internal relations, new contacts and lead generation, among many other advantages.
+The benefits are indisputable: construction and brand recognition, optimization of external and internal relationships, new contacts and lead generation, just to name a few.

-There are many pursued objectives when organizing an event, as well as several options to carry it out.
-In the past, there was only one possibility: face-to-face meetings.
+There are many desired goals when organizing an event, as well as several options on how to carry it out.
+Many moons ago, there was only one possibility: face-to-face encounters.
 But while it is true that direct contact is an infallible method of connecting people, it has several limitations.

-The unstoppable progress of technology and they way its being used has eliminated some of the barriers of physical encounters, fostering the birth of two other alternatives: virtual events and hybrid events.
-The first of them is developed in a virtual online platform, while the hybrids suppose the sum of the physical and virtual ones, integrating elements of each one.
+The unstoppable progress of technology and they way its being used has eliminated some of the barriers of physical encounters, fostering the birth of two alternatives: virtual events and hybrid events.
+The first of them is developed in a virtual online platform, while the hybrid events suppose a mix of physical and virtual, integrating elements of each one.

 Like all things business related, the variety and the possibility of having several options is a plus.
 But, at the same time, creates a challenge for those who are responsible for planning and making decisions because, as we all know well, the more alternatives that exist, the more confusing the correct option appears.

-While face-to-face, virtual and hybrid events all have their advantages, the big obstacle is to determine which of them is the most appropriate depending on the needs of a company.
+While face-to-face, hybrid and virtual events all have their advantages, the big obstacle is to determine which of them is the most appropriate depending on the needs of a company.
 It’s extremely helpful to know each one in depth and study what each of these alternatives offers.

-Whether the objective is to present a product or service, attract and retain customers or develop a recreational activity for employees, personal contact is abd gas always been extremely important.
+Whether the objective is to present a product or service, attract and retain customers or develop a recreational activity for employees, personal contact is and has always been extremely important.
 Closeness and face-to-face are two powerful communication and connection tools.

 This is the goal that is pursued when organizing an event: connect with people at various levels.
 And in this sense, the closer the contact is, the more opportunities we will have to achieve it.
 Or at least, in a more personal and close way.